LittleHeronCodes/Lazy2/README.md

 - [ ] Functions : plotMA, plotVol -- turn into one function with option.
 (Deprecate plotVol)
 - [x] Functions : change the variable `oddsRatio` to `FE` as Fold enrichment is the more accurate term.
+- [ ] Functions : Remove `log` option from `enrobj2Matrix`
 - [ ] Functions : ent2sym -- better type checking
 - [ ] Functions : `extractGeneList` : p value column into option.
 (Also check if column actually exists)
 - [ ] Issues    : Pathway analysis gene space problem.
 Need to update gene space after removing pathways less than minimum gene space.
 - [ ] Functions : ens2sym
 - [ ] Datasets  : Add mouse gene info
 - [ ] Datasets  : Update LazygeneInfo
+- [ ] Add option to `Gen_enrichment`` on whether to silently control for background space using union set of refgmt, with default TRUE for backwards compatibility.

 ## Checklist before moving to 0.2.0